eigerco/solana-spec/implementation-details.md

 > _Example_:
 >
 > A node inserts a `CrdsValue` into `crds` table.
 The `crds` returns the index under which the value was inserted, `crds_index`.
-Then, the node calculates `CrdsValue`'s hash - its first 12 bits are equal to e.g. `000001000011`, which is 67 .
+Then the node calculates `CrdsValue`'s hash which first 12 bits are equal to e.g. `000001000011`, which is 67 .
 Finally, the hash and the `crds_index` are stored in the `shards` vector at index 67.

 The `CrdsShards` structure is used for a fast search of `CrdsValue`s when building a bloom filter for a pull request, or when collecting missing data for a node that sent us a pull request.